42core-team/monorepo/wiki/tips_and_tricks.md

 - 📖 Take some time to read the wiki!
 It contains a lot of valuable information, such as the many practical code examples.

-- 👀 Looking at the [taxicab / manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) might be useful.
+- 👀 Looking at [what a tick is](https://www.reddit.com/r/explainlikeimfive/comments/4mn531/eli5_what_is_atick_in_gaming_development/) and the [taxicab / manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry) might be useful.
 It's what the entire project uses.
 Who like Pythagoras and euclidian geometry anyways?
 Diamonds for the win!